 British authorities faced questions Monday after they used counterterrorism powers to detain the Brazilian partner of a journalist who published information leaked by former U.S. National Security Agency contractor Edward Snowden.

 David Miranda, who lives with Glenn Greenwald - an American journalist with Britain's Guardian newspaper - was held for nearly nine hours Sunday as he passed through London's Heathrow Airport on his way home to Rio de Janeiro from Berlin.

-Greenwald said Miranda was refused access to a lawyer, and officials confiscated all his electronic media - including a cell phone, DVDs and encrypted data storage devices - containing documents related to Greenwald's investigation into U.S. government surveillance.
+Greenwald said Miranda was refused access to a lawyer and that officials confiscated all his electronic media - including a cell phone, DVDs and encrypted data storage devices - containing documents related to his investigation into U.S. government surveillance.

-British lawmaker Keith Vaz said he is asking police for an explanation.
+British lawmaker Keith Vaz said he was writing to the police to demand an explanation.
 He said it was "extraordinary" that police knew Miranda was Greenwald's partner, and the authorities were targeting partners of people involved in Snowden's disclosures.

 Greenwald wrote that Miranda's detention was designed to intimidate "those of us working journalistically on reporting on the NSA and its British counterpart, the GCHQ," referring to Britain's Government Communications Headquarters.

 Brazil's foreign ministry expressed "grave concern" about the incident, which it said "has no justification" because it involves "an individual against whom there are no charges that can warrant the use of this legislation."

 Britain's Terrorism Act was passed in 2000 and applies only at airports, ports and border areas.
 The law's Schedule 7 allows authorities to stop, search, question and detain individuals for up to nine hours before officers must release or formally arrest the suspect.